 The primary purpose of the Plan is to permit the orderly liquidation of the Debtor in a manner consistent with the rights of the creditors to receive distributions pursuant to the priority provisions of the Code.
-The Debtor believes that a liquidation under Chapter 7 of the Code would not be in its best interests or its creditors and would produce less for creditors than will be achieved by the Plan.
+The Debtor believes that a liquidation under Chapter 7 of the Code would not be in its best interests of its creditors, would produce less for creditors than will be achieved by the Plan, and would take substantially longer to put money in creditors' hands.
 See "LIQUIDATION ANALYSIS."